matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 The first one enables the incoming messages from different hosts to the port 1883.
 This is required because our sensor is not on this Raspberry Hub.
 The second one enables anonymous users.

-We make sure that Mosquitto is working and it takes the new config file and it's starting everytime we boot the Raspberry.
+We make sure that Mosquitto is working and it takes the new config file and it's starting every time we boot the Raspberry.

 ```bash